Prescriber.io

 How to evaluate one in your own clinic

 Run it on your own common scenarios.
 Pick a handful of prescriptions you write weekly, including at least one in a patient with reduced renal function and one with a long medication list.
+A good stress test is a drug with a notoriously long interaction profile, such as Paxlovid, where a weak checker returns an undifferentiated wall of warnings and a good one separates the manageable holds from the genuine contraindications.
+If you want the underlying method rather than the tool comparison, how to check drug interactions walks through the steps.
 Time how long the integrated check takes versus your current lookups.
 Read the mechanism lines and the cited sources critically.
 Ask whether the output makes your next decision faster without making it for you.
 The best checker will feel like a sharper second read, not a gate.

 The bottom line